IMPACT / INDIA

 Mica mining in India

-In India, mica is primarily sourced from Jharkhand and Bihar, with additional production in Andhra Pradesh, Maharashtra, and Rajasthan.
+In India, mica is primarily sourced from the states of Jharkhand and Bihar, with additional production in Andhra Pradesh, Maharashtra, and Rajasthan.
 These regions face high risks of labor abuses and child labor, particularly in artisanal and small-scale mining operations.
 Communities in these areas often struggle with poverty, limited education, and insufficient access to basic services, creating conditions that perpetuate unsafe and exploitative working environments.

 Challenges in key sourcing regions